WGXA: As a primary ABC affiliate

 Aside from the brief existence of WETV/WNEX-TV/WOKA-TV from 1953 to 1955, Macon had one commercial television station (WMAZ-TV, channel 13) between 1955 and 1968, when WCWB-TV (channel 41) signed on.
-WMAZ had been a secondary affiliate of ABC since signing on in 1953, but by the 1970s, Macon was among the largest markets remaining without full service from the three networks; only cable viewers or those capable of receive stations from Atlanta or Columbus could see the full ABC schedule.
+WMAZ had been a secondary affiliate of ABC since 1954, but by the 1970s, Macon was among the largest markets remaining without full service from the three networks; only cable viewers or those capable of receiving stations from Atlanta or Columbus could see the full ABC schedule.
 An effort in 1970 to get WMCN-TV off the ground on channel 24 failed.
 It was not until later in the decade that movement started in earnest to bring Middle Georgia its third commercial TV station.
 A trio of WMAZ-TV employees—Lloyd Harris, Stan Carey, and Bill Manly—formed Broadcasting Dynamics and began planning a third station, which prompted WMAZ to fire them in September 1977.

 A year later, Russell-Rowe Communications of Atlanta, headed by entrepreneurs Herman J. Russell and Howard Rowe, filed with the Federal Communications Commission (FCC) for a construction permit to build channel 24.
 Just days later, Rowe died, but Russell pressed on; they were joined by the Broadcasting Dynamics team, which had decided they did not have the money to pursue their own application.
 Middle Georgia Communications, owned by Julius Curtis Lewis Jr. of Savannah, also filed for channel 24, but it dropped its application in October 1979, clearing the way for Russell-Rowe to be awarded the permit in January 1980.